What is calendula good for?

 Calendula is a self - seeding annual, to 60cm with vivid orange flower heads similar in structure to daisies and blooms from spring to autumn.

-Flowers are harvested in summer and flower heads and petals are removed fo use a wide range of preparations.
+Flowers are harvested in summer and flower heads and petals are removed for use a wide range of preparations.

 The bright orange petals indicate a high level of active ingredients.